North Korea Frees a U.S. Detainee

 Warmier’s release coincides with the visit to Pyongyang of Dennis Rodman, the former NBA star, who arrived Tuesday in the North Korean capital to do something “pretty positive.”
 There was speculation this morning about whether that would mean the release of at least three other U.S. citizens detained in North Korea on a host of charges.
 Rodman has visited North Korea on three previous occasions and met with Kim Jong Un, the North Korean leader.
 Rodman has appeared twice on Donald Trump’s Celebrity Apprentice, in 2009 and 2013.
 He was fired both times.

 Asked at Beijing’s airport if Trump knew about his trip to North Korea, Rodman said: “I’m pretty sure he’s happy at the fact I’m over here trying to accomplish something we both need.”
+A spokesman for the National Security Council reportedly said Rodman was not visiting North Korea in any official or unofficial capacity on behalf of the U.S. government or Trump.

 Rodman’s visit to North Korea is being sponsored by Potcoin, a cryptocurrency that processes payments from marijuana dispensaries.